Dan-Nassirharand/dan.slidev/toolchains/intro.md

 - Absolute code is code that is fixed in a particular location and is executable

 - Relocatable Code is code that can go anywhere but is eventually turned into absolute code by a part of the toolchain, normally the linker, so the code can be executed.
-  - Durning large compiling processes, relocatable code is stored in `.o` files until it can be handled by the linker.
+  - Durning large compiling processes, relocatable code is stored in `object files` (`.o`) files until it can be handled by the linker.

 ---